WBBSE Solutions For Class 9 Geography And Environment Chapter 2 Movement Of The Earth Rotation And Revolution

 Question 1.
 Land of Midnight Sun or Midnight Sun.

-Answer: On 21st June the position of the earth is such that its north pole leans towards the sun.
-Hence, the vertical rays of the sun fall directly on the tropic of cancer.
-The region beyond the Arctic circle towards pole is popularly known as “Land of Midnight Sun”.
+On 21st June the position of the earth is such that its north pole leans towards the sun.
+Hence, the vertical rays of the sun fall directly on the tropics of cancer.
+The region beyond the Arctic Circle towards the pole is popularly known as the “Land of Midnight Sun”.
 The sun is visible even in Midnight from May 13 to July 29 in Hammerfest in Norway.
 Hence, Norway is called “the land of midnight Sun’.

 Question 2.
 Leap year.